joyasturay/Wanderlust/README.md

 1. BOOTSTRAP

 # Others
-This project has implementation of MVC framework and REST APIs.
+This project has implementation of MVC framework and REST APIs and EJS.

 # Features
 1. A user can create a new listing